Wesley A. Swift: Early life and influences

-Swift's wife, Genevieve, told interviewers that he was introduced to British Israelism by Gerald Burton Winrod, a Nazi and evangelist from Kansas, who was a speaker at Angelus Temple.
+Swift's wife, Genevieve, told interviewers that he was introduced to British Israelism by Gerald Burton Winrod, an evangelist from Kansas, who was a speaker at Angelus Temple.
 Swift was a student of Rev. Philip Monson's Kingdom Bible School during the 1930s; Monson taught British Israelism and some of the racial teachings which Swift would later reformulate into Christian Identity theology.
 Swift was also exposed to Charles Parham's British Israel teachings at the Angelus Temple.
 During the 1930s and 1940s, Swift became a leader of the local British Israel community, serving as president of the Anglo-Saxon Christian society, leader of the Great Pyramid Club, and leader of the Anglo-Saxon Bible Study Group at Angelus Temple.
-In the mid-1940s, Swift emerged as the best known advocate of Christian Identity.
+In the mid-1940s, Swift emerged as a well known advocate of Christian Identity.

 In a December 1932 Los Angeles Times news story, it was reported that Swift foiled an attempt to kidnap his wife.
-Swift fired shots at the kidnappers and the family escaped into the Angelus Temple to evade their persuers.
+Swift fired shots at the kidnappers and the family escaped into the Angelus Temple to evade their pursuers.

-Christian Identity and White Supremacy
+Christian Identity and white supremacy

 British Israel leader

-In the 1940s, Swift founded his own church, Anglo-Saxon Christian Congregation, which he renamed the Church of Jesus Christ Christian in 1957.
-The church's website now states that "Wesley Swift is considered the single most significant figure in the early years of the Christian Identity movement in the United States."
+In the 1940s, Swift founded his own church, Anglo-Saxon Christian Congregation, which he renamed the Church of Jesus Christ–Christian in 1957.
+The church's website states that "Wesley Swift is considered the single most significant figure in the early years of the Christian Identity movement in the United States."
 Most sources give 1948 as the year in which Swift incorporated his church, but one source reported 1946.
 Michael Barkun described Swift as the "central figure" in Christian Identity between the 1940s and his 1970 death.

 Ku Klux Klan

-In 1946, while living in Lancaster, California, Swift was taken in for questioning by police in connection to a cross burning near San Bernardino.
-Swift denied being involved in the klan at the time.
+In 1946, while living in Lancaster, California, Swift was taken in for questioning by police in connection with a cross burning near San Bernardino.
+Swift denied being involved in the Klan at the time.

 Swift was involved in the revival of a branch of the Ku Klux Klan in California during the mid-1940s, helping to establish the short lived California Klan.
 Roy Elonzo Davis and William Upshaw were in California at the time and they assisted in fundraising efforts for the Klan.
 Swift was responsible for the formation of the Antelope Valley chapter of the Ku Klux Klan.

 Swift worked closely with Gerald L.K.
-Smith, an American Nazi sympathizer and politician from the 1940s.
-Wesley Swift was billed as a speaker at the Little Rock Nine protests, but did not speak and instead served as one of the hooded klansmen escorting and protecting Gerald Smith during one of his speeches.
+Smith, an American Nazi sympathizer and politician during the 1940s.
+Swift was billed as a speaker at the Little Rock Nine protests, but did not speak and instead served as one of the hooded klansmen escorting and protecting Gerald Smith during one of his speeches.